RoshanPMahesh/Power-Quality-Website/roshan_notebook/README.md

 1. ta meetings
 2. block diagrams/figma image from paper/images of website and database
 3. meeting with group
-4. what i worked on and when - use commit history to help
+4. what i worked on and when - use commit history to help - include websites I used that helped me
 5. work i did with group for deadlines (presentations, papers, pcb deadlines)
 6. soldering assignment and CAD assignment??